 You must ensure you remain within the the specified boundaries of Arafat during the 9th.
 The boundaries for Arafat are indicated by large yellow signposts.

 The main mosque in Arafat is known as Masjid al-Namirah.
-It is in this location that Rasulullah ﷺ camped and delivered his sermon during his final Hajj.
+It is at this location that the Prophet ﷺ camped and delivered his sermon during his final Hajj.

 If you are inside this mosque, be aware that a sizeable portion of the front of the mosque is outside the boundary of Arafat.
 There are clear signs within the mosque indicating the boundary.

-There is a large hospital in Arafat, situated closely to Jabal al-Rahmah (the Mount of Mercy).
+There is a large hospital in Arafat, situated closely to Jabal al-Rahmah.

 There are also various mobile clinics.